Miguel Terekhov: Ballet Russe de Monte Carlo

-Post Performance Career
+Post-performance career

 The couple decided that they could not return to the touring life required of the Ballet Russe de Monte Carlo so Terekhov auditioned for things on Broadway like West Side Story, but was turned down because he danced too much like a ballet dancer.
 So the couple decided to go to South America to see his family and introduce them to their grandchild.
 While they were visiting South America they had their second child Elizabeth, who later changed her name to Toni in honor of her grandmother.
 After a year in Montevideo the couple went to visit Chouteau's family in Oklahoma in 1961.
 While there the president of the University of Oklahoma asked if Terekhov and Chouteau would teach a ballet class.
 Terekhov then designed the curriculum for a degree in dance at the university and was the chairman for the department.
 At the University of Oklahoma Terekhov and Chouteau have their own company, present productions, and dance there themselves.

 Terekhov died at his daughter's home in Richardson, Texas, of complications from lung fibrosis on January 3, 2012, at the age of 83.
 He and his wife, who survived him, were residents of Oklahoma City.